Due to constant changes in the Facebook marketing ecosystem, it can be stressful to ensure that your paid ads are delivering the desired performance.

 With a CPA of $7.85, Education advertisers pay the least amount for the actions they receive on their ads.
 As such, it’s an intelligent decision for education brands to advertise their services on Facebook to connect with the relatively young audience on the platform.

 Other industries with a low cost per action include:

 - Apparel – $10.98

 - Healthcare – $12.31

 - Real estate – $16.92

-For the technology industry, one of the reasons for the high CPA is user intent.
+For the Technology industry, one of the reasons for the high CPA is user intent.
 Remember, Facebook is a social platform, and most people use it to connect with friends and family – not to hire for technical positions.

 Facebook Ads have gained many fans because of the opportunities they provide advertisers in almost every industry.
 Facebook’s advanced targeting options allow you to connect with the right audience and impress them with your offers.

-The FB Ads benchmarks we have highlighted above will let you know if you’re getting maximum value from your campaigns.
-If you notice that you’re on the lower side of these benchmarks, it just means that there’s room for improvement.
+The FB Ads benchmarks highlighted above will let you know if you’re getting maximum value from your campaigns.
+If you notice that you’re on the lower side of these benchmarks, it just means there’s room for improvement.
 With some effort, you’ll exceed your industry averages and attract more customers for your business.
 Let us know in the comments sections if you have noticed any changes in the benchmarks when running your campaigns.